 And all of this raises the question of why the hell Sir Walter hasn’t remarried to have another son to act as his heir.
 Apparently he’s surprisingly unconcerned about things like carrying on his family line or taking care of his son’s wife.
 Given that he was once an extremely important man politically, this doesn’t make a whole lot of sense.

 To make matters worse for Marion, there are bandits around Nottingham, and Marion is apparently the only defensive force.
 She knows how to use a longbow (a century before the English adopted that weapons, but that’s the least of the film’s anachronisms), but despite that, at the start of the film, bandits break into the storehouse and steal all the seed-grain, so Marion has no grain to plant in the fields.
-The local church has grain that has been tithed to them, but the priest insists that that grain goes to the archbishop of York.
+The local church has grain that has been tithed to them, but the priest insists that the grain goes to the archbishop of York.
 Why the archbishop of York should have a claim on the grain from the village church of Nottingham is unexplained, since medieval Nottingham was part of the diocese of Lincoln n the archdiocese of Canterbury, but who knows?
 Medieval clergy just make up the rules as they go, remember?

 Cate Blanchett as Maid, err Wife Marion